Israeli military says it killed Hezbollah commander

 Israeli military says it killed Hezbollah commander Ismail al-Zin

-The commander, Ismail Al-Zin, worked in the anti-tank missile unit of Hezbollah’s Radwan forces.
+The commander worked in the anti-tank missile unit of Hezbollah’s Radwan forces.

 Israel has killed a senior Hezbollah commander in an air strike in southern Lebanon, the Israeli military has said.